Thursday, November 21, 2024

 Ishiwatari: For example, when a player wants someone with longer reach, that is where we begin the character design and creation process.
 The characters are created depending on what the fans and gamers want.

 Mori: Noel Vermillion was my dream character.
 All the other characters, including the main character, were designed by advice given by other creators on how to create them.
-Noel was my one character that I wanted to create in my own way. (laughs)
+Noel was the one character that I wanted to create in my own way. (laughs)

 T-ONO: Which character was hardest to design?